valsson-group/masterclass-22-11/INSTRUCTIONS.md

 as before.
 Make sure that you do this in a new clean folder that is separate from the run in Exercise 1.

-\section masterclass-22-11-ex-4 Exercise 4: biasing with two collective variables
+## Exercise 4: biasing with two collective variables

 We will now bias also the solvation CV.
 To achieve this, we need first to setup a separate basis set for the solvation CV, where again we use the symlets but